Affiliate links on Android Authority may earn us a commission. Learn more.

 The best cheap 144Hz monitors you can buy

-If you’re looking to jump back into gaming, you’ll want to make sure your rig is up to the task.
-You can splash the cash on a new desktop or keyboard, but don’t forget your display.
-Luckily, you don’t have to spend big bucks for a solid monitor.
+If you’re looking to jump back into gaming, you’ll want to ensure your rig is up to the task.
+You can splurge on a new desktop, robust components, or a fancy keyboard and mouse, but don’t forget your display is just as important.
+Luckily, you don’t have to spend big bucks on a solid monitor these days.
 We’re here to save you some green.
 Here are the best cheap 144Hz monitors you can get right now.

-In our case, we’re defining cheap monitors as those costing less than $250, including monitors on sale.
-Regardless of the cutoff, all of our picks pack a smooth 144Hz refresh rate and most include FreeSync technology.
+In our case, we’re limiting cheap monitors to those costing less than $250, including sale options.
+Regardless of the cutoff, all of our picks pack a smooth 144Hz refresh rate, and many include FreeSync technology.
 Ready to upgrade your battle station?
 Let’s go!

-Editor’s note: All of these monitors were available at the time of writing, but we’ll be sure to update this list as we find new options.
+Editor’s note: All of these monitors were available at the time of writing, but we’ll be sure to update this list as we find new options regularly.

 Acer Nitro XF243Y

 Even though Acer’s Nitro monitor may not be one of the largest on this list, it’s loaded with specs that match the pack.
-It measures at 23.8-inches across, and AMD’s Radeon FreeSync technology pairs perfectly with your graphics card.
+It measures 23.8-inches across, and AMD’s Radeon FreeSync technology pairs perfectly with your graphics card.
 The Acer Nitro may be a cheap 144Hz monitor, but you can overclock it to 165Hz.
 Acer also added plenty of room for angle adjustments.
-The Nitro XF243Y monitor offers a Full HD 1,920 x 1,080p resolution with a 16:9 aspect ratio.

 See also: The best gaming laptops you can buy